mca-sh/DPH-test/README.md

 ## Method

 To address these problems, single molecule state sequences will be simulated with different state degeneracies (goal 1) and for all different transition paths allowed for each state configuration (goal 2).
-Simulated state sequences will be analyzed in MASH-FRET and the analysis output, in terms of number of degenerated states and transition paths, will be compared to the simulation ground truth to evaluate goals 1 and 2.
+Simulated state sequences will be analyzed in MASH-FRET and the analysis output, in terms of number of degenerated states and transition paths, will be compared to the simulation ground truth to evaluate goals 1 and 2

 ## How to

 DPH-test uses MASH-FRET interface.
-Therefore, before running any DPH-test script:
+Before running any routine script, perform these two steps:
 1. open MASH-FRET by following [these steps](https://rna-fretools.github.io/MASH-FRET/Getting_started.html#installation)
 2. add DPH-test to MATLAB's search path by going to `Home → Set Path → Add Folder`